ros/urdfdom_headers/README.txt

-The URDF (U-Robot Description Format) library headers provides core data structures for an URDF.
+The URDF (U-Robot Description Format) headers provides core data structure headers for URDF.

 For now, the details of the URDF specifications reside on http://ros.org/wiki/urdf